MrBeee/roll/Readme.md

 On 8 Feb 2024, the first release of Roll has been published on [GitHub](https://github.com/MrBeee/roll)

-There is still functionality to be added.
+Currently, there is still some functionality left to be added.

 Any [issues](https://github.com/MrBeee/roll/issues) or [pull requests](https://github.com/MrBeee/roll/pulls) can be raised through the GitHub repository

 #### 6	Changelog

+- 2024-04-21 (0.2.6) added 'Analysis' tab, containing
+  - The Trace table (full binning results)
+  - In/ and X-line offsets
+  - In/ and X-line azimuths
+  - In/ and X-line stack response

 - 2024-04-13 (0.2.5) included TWT values in trace table and implemented 'Unique Fold' capability
 - 2024-04-08 (0.2.4) improved handling of well-files